openfheorg/openfhe-development/docs/static_docs/Contributing.md

   Boost header files only within .cpp files rather than other header files to avoid unnecessary increases in compilation time.
 Boost should not be added to the public interface unless its existence and use is optional.
-This keeps the number of dependencies low for users of PALISADE.
-In these cases, `PALISADE_API_NO_BOOST` should be used to conditionally remove Boost dependencies.-->
+This keeps the number of dependencies low for users of OpenFHE.
+In these cases, `OpenFHE_API_NO_BOOST` should be used to conditionally remove Boost dependencies.-->
-* While PALISADE does not specifically follow these rules, the following style guides are useful references for possible style choices and the rationales behind them.
+* While OpenFHE does not specifically follow these rules, the following style guides are useful references for possible style choices and the rationales behind them.
   * The Google C++ Style Guide: https://google.github.io/styleguide/cppguide.html
   * http://geosoft.no/development/cppstyle.html